-- ✓ GARTEUR along the time had a fundamental role in establishing cooperation among European company. - ✓ When GARTEUR was set-up, in a period where collaborative projects funded from EU where far from arrive, GARTEUR represented a unique possibility of cooperation among European companies and research centre and represented the feed of future European funded collaborative projects. - ✓ The first GoR-AD action group is from 1979: AD/AG-01 wing body aerodynamics at transonic speed - ✓ At present time we have arrived at AD/AG-61 WMLES and Embedded LES. - ✓ Therefore this means that along its life GARTEUR-AD has developed 61 projects on several topics related to aerodynamics
+- ✓ GARTEUR along the time had a fundamental role in establishing cooperation among European company. - ✓ When GARTEUR was set-up, in a period where collaborative projects funded from EU were far from arrive, GARTEUR represented a unique possibility of cooperation among European companies and research centres and represented the feed of future European funded collaborative projects. - ✓ The first GoR-AD action group is from 1979: AD/AG-01 wing body aerodynamics at transonic speed - ✓ At present time we have arrived at AD/AG-61 WMLES and Embedded LES. - ✓ Therefore this means that along its life GARTEUR-AD has developed 61 projects on several topics related to aerodynamics

-PERFORMED ACTION GROUP (1/2)
+FRANCE GERMANY ITALY THE NETHERLANDS SPAIN SWEDEN UNITED KINGDOM PERFORMED ACTION GROUP (1/2)